kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/WorkspaceSecurity.md

 * **Pin workspaces** to the top of the workspace flyout list to quickly access your favorite workspaces.
 Read more about [pin workspaces](https://learn.microsoft.com/fabric/get-started/create-workspaces#pin-workspaces).
 * **Use granular workspace roles** for flexible permissions management in the workspaces: Admin, Member, Contributor, and Viewer.
 * **Create folders** in the workspace: Organize and manage artifacts in the workspace.
 * **Manage a workspace in Git**: Git integration in Microsoft Fabric enables Pro developers to integrate their development processes, tools, and best practices straight into the Fabric platform.
 Learn how to manage a [workspace with Git](https://learn.microsoft.com/fabric/cicd/git-integration/git-get-started?tabs=commit-to-git).
+[Best Practices for implementing CI/CD](https://learn.microsoft.com/fabric/cicd/best-practices-cicd)
 * **Contact list**: Specify who receives notification about workspace activity.
 Read more about workspace contact lists in this article.